Juro’s arms were around you the moment he steps into your apartment. “Missed you,” he mumbled. “So damn much.”

 Juro took over his mother’s yakuza two years later.
 People gossiped about the both of you being alphas.
 He couldn’t understand why it mattered.
 Omegas weren’t more appealing to him.

 His plans were to marry you, until that bastard Shigeo stepped in.
-Juro is no fool.
-He’s aware of how much more power Shigeo holds.
+Juro was no fool.
+He was aware of how much more power Shigeo holds.
 When Shigeo proposed the idea of Juro marrying his younger sister, Masako, Juro’s immediate reaction was to turn the offer down.
 Joining the yakuzas through marriage was smart, but Juro had you.

 Of course Shigeo had to threaten you.
 Of course Juro couldn’t risk it.
 Of course he married Masako.